rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

   * cd -
   Changes to previous directory path.
 * rm - Remove files and directory
+  * rm <filename>
+  Delete the filename file.
+  * rm -i <filename>
+  Deletes the file in interactive way.
+  * rm -r <directory>
+  Removes directory and its content recursively.
+  * rm -rf <directory>
+  Remove directory and its content by force recursively.
 * cp - Copies files and directory
+  * cp <filename> <directory>
+  Copies files to directory.
+  * cp -R <source directory> <target directory>
+  Copies data of source directory to target directory recursively.
+  * cp -pr <filename> <new filename>
+  Copy data to new file while preserving timestamp, it can be used for taking backup.
+  * cp -pr <directory> <new directory>
+  Create new copy of directory by coping data while preserving timestamp.
 * mkdir - Make directory
 * ps - List current running processes
 * scp - Copies files between servers in secure way.